 In Oaxaca there always seems to be something on at the Zocalo.
 Whenever I had nothing on I would head down to the Zocalo to check out the action.
 A bonus for me was that some of the kids I worked with would hang out there when not in school or at the centre because their mum worked there so I would always have a playmate if I wanted too as well.
 It’s very interesting hanging out in the zocalo and seeing everything from a 10 year old’s perspective.

-There always seems to be something happening in Oaxaca so make sure you stay on top of all the events and activities by checking out the QuePasa Oaxaca website.
+There always seems to be something happening in Oaxaca so make sure you stay on top of all the events and activities by checking out the QuePasa Oaxaca website, the best of the Oaxaca blogs.
 You’ll find loads of information in English about the going ons of this very cultural city and its surrounds.

 Oaxaqueños love to party and there seems to be a festival on every single day.
 I would often head out on a Saturday to go to the markets and would find myself surrounded by a parade or tents for a food festival.